twitter/cassovary/scripts/README.md

 in the inputIds file to that of the outputIndices file.
 The inputIds file must have only a single integer per line.

-### RunCDGServer
+### RunCDGServer [config.json]

-Runs a CachedDirectedGraph server to demonstrate Ostrich stats collection
+Runs a CachedDirectedGraph server to demonstrate Ostrich stats collection.
+Provide a config.json file to configure the settings for this server.

 Python